MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 - `lParam`

    Application-defined data associated with the tab.
-If there are more than four bytes of application-defined data per tab, an application must define a structure and use it instead of the `TCITEM` structure.
+If there are more than 4 bytes of application-defined data per tab, an application must define a structure and use it instead of the `TCITEM` structure.
 The first member of the application-defined structure must be a [TCITEMHEADER](/windows/win32/api/commctrl/ns-commctrl-tcitemheaderw)structure.
 The `TCITEMHEADER` structure is identical to the `TCITEM` structure, but without the `lParam` member.
 The difference between the size of your structure and the size of the `TCITEMHEADER` structure should equal the number of extra bytes per tab.

 ### Example